-A dormant company is one that’s not carrying out any business activity or receiving an income – making it inactive for Corporation Tax purposes as far as HMRC is concerned.
-It also means that in certain circumstances, abridged and unaudited accounts can be sent to Companies House; saving you time and money.
+A dormant company is one that’s not carrying out any business activity or receiving an income.
+This renders it inactive for Corporation Tax purposes as far as HMRC is concerned.
+It also means that abridged and unaudited accounts, known as ‘dormant company accounts’ can be sent to Companies House in certain cases.

 Despite this, many business owners continue to file full financial statements when there’s no need.
-Here, we’ll take you through the alternatives available for dormant company accounts, along with the requirements you need to meet in order for your company to be viewed as dormant by both HMRC and Companies House – and what legal obligations you need to fulfil in relation to each.
+Here, we’ll take you through the alternatives available for dormant company accounts, along with the requirements you need to meet in order for your company to be viewed as dormant by both HMRC and Companies House.

 Do Companies House and HMRC view dormancy in the same way?